Main idea. Check. Intro. Check. Purpose of Essay. Check. Effective Conclusion. Umm…

 Now let’s imagine this.
 You just had the best meal of your life.
 Scrumptious, juicy, and flavourful.
 And then came the dessert – a mousse that was chalky and grainy in texture.
 That perfect meal isn’t so perfect anymore.

 This is similar to a perfectly ruined essay.
-From our years of teaching experience, we have found that students lose important marks because they don’t end their answer well.
-Be it an IGCSE exam, and IB exam, or a University Essay, every component of your essay needs to be done properly.
+From our years of teaching experience, we have found that students lose important marks because they don’t end their answers well.
+Be it an IGCSE exam, an IB exam, or a University Essay, every component of your essay needs to be done properly.
 Some students begin very well, but then lose their flow in the middle, or even towards the end.
 By the time they’ve reached their conclusion, they’re in the middle of an ocean with no shore to swim to.

-This blogpost should help give some insight into writing an effective conclusion that also functions as an appropriate ending or a close.
+This blog post should help give some insight into writing an effective conclusion that also functions as an appropriate ending or a close.

 But first, why is the conclusion so important?

 It is an appropriate close to a thesis statement or an argument.
 Where the thesis answers the ‘what’ or ‘why’, the conclusion answers the ‘so what now’.
-It leaves a lasting effect upon the reader with a thought process to carry forward.
+It leaves a lasting effect on the reader with a thought process to carry forward.

 Writing An Effective Conclusion for your essay